-As you know, saving money and making it can be a serious challenge, especially if you’re between jobs.
-With bills to pay and prices rising, it’s a tough environment to build a bank balance.
+As you know, making and saving money can be a serious challenge, especially if you’re between jobs.
+With bills to pay and prices rising, it’s a tough environment to build a healthy bank balance.

 So what are some ways of saving and generating cash?
 Here are just a few tips that we’ve found work for most people to give them the extra cushion of cash to take on fresh opportunities in exciting new places.